linh-nguyenkhanh/CRUD-app/README.md

 I have modified my project for my preference way of learning, try to avoid tutorial hell.

-In the tutorial, instructor used "Passing Props to a Component", but I use createContext and useContext hooks.
+In the tutorial, instructor used "Passing Props to a Component" method, but I use createContext and useContext hooks.
 I use Tailwindcss for styling, instead of using Bootstraps as intructor used.